Hand of Faith

-The Hand of Faith is currently on public display at Golden Nugget Biloxi in Biloxi, Mississippi, United States.
-Replicas of the nugget are on display at a number of Golden Nugget casinos, including Golden Nugget Laughlin and Golden Nugget Atlantic City.
+The Hand of Faith is currently on public display at the Golden Nugget Las Vegas in the United States.
+Replicas of the nugget are on display at a number of Golden Nugget casinos, including the Golden Nugget Laughlin and the Golden Nugget Atlantic City.

 It was initially incorrectly stated as weighing only 720 ozt, but after correction, the new calculation was 874.82 ozt.
 This explains why some publications continue to give an incorrect weight.
-It is still regarded as the largest modern nugget found by a metal detector, anywhere in the world.
-Dimensions are 47 cm × 20 cm × 9 cm (18.5 in x 7.9 in x 3.5 in).
-The sale price was supposedly around $US1m.
+It is still regarded as the largest modern nugget found by a metal detector.
+Its dimensions are 47 cm × 20 cm × 9 cm (18.5 in x 7.9 in x 3.5 in).
+The sale price was over US$1 million.

-The nugget was the second largest nugget found in Australia since the 1930s.
+The nugget is the second largest nugget found in Australia since the 1930s.
 There were numerous nuggets found during the Victorian gold rush era, commencing in the 1850s, that were far larger.